Has a construction defect reduced the value of your home?

 The builder or developer of the home is responsible for all defective conditions, even for the work done by subcontractors.
-Additionally, the architect and other design professionals are responsible for their work if the construction defect is caused by problems with the building’s design.
+Additionally, the architect and other design professionals are responsible for their work if the construction defect is from problems with the building’s design.

-Homeowners, including homeowner associations who may represent those who own condominiums or a unit in tract housing, are entitled to restitution when construction defects cause problems in their homes.
+Homeowners have the entitlement to restitution when construction defects cause problems in their homes..
 Homeowners should be aware that depending on the laws in their state, there is can be a time limit on how long they have to make a claim after they discover a construction defect.

 Under some state laws, homeowners must notify the builder or developer of the construction defect and give them an opportunity to fix the problem.
 Additionally, some builders and developers have various types of professional insurance that can help remedy the problem.

 Some issues may involve a contract or written or implied warranty.
 An experienced attorney can ensure that proper notice is sent to those responsible and help navigate the complex and confusing world of professional insurance, warranties, and contracts.